alibabacloud-howto/microservices/README.md

 ### Register a domain in Alibaba Cloud

-At first, you have to register domain name in Alibaba Cloud to apply it to your website.
-If you don't have any domain name, please follow [this document to obtain new domain](https://www.alibabacloud.com/help/doc-detail/54068.htm).
-If you already have some domain name, please follow [this document to register your domain](https://www.alibabacloud.com/help/doc-detail/58153.htm).
+At first, you have to register domain in Alibaba Cloud to apply it to your website.
+If you don't have any domain, please follow [this document to obtain new domain](https://www.alibabacloud.com/help/doc-detail/54068.htm).
+If you already have some domain, please follow [this document to register your domain](https://www.alibabacloud.com/help/doc-detail/58153.htm).

-You can check domain name list you registered in Alibaba Cloud from [Domainweb console](https://dc.console.aliyun.com/next/index#/domain/list/all-domain).
+You can check the domain list you registered in Alibaba Cloud from [Domain web console](https://dc.console.aliyun.com/next/index#/domain/list/all-domain).

 ### Configure DNS and CDN